Consensus, FLP and Paxos

 DIAGRAM: same diagram, but with the leader Xed out

 Now we have a problem.
 With the leader gone, so is the variable.
 All the follower nodes are still up and running, but they’re only programmed to send RPCs to the leader, and the leader isn’t going to respond now that it’s offline.
-Our entire distributed variable is now offline!
-And since a single node crash was enough to bring down the variable, we have to admit that our variable was not fault tolerant.
-That’s no good; we need to fix this.
+Our variable has vanished along with the leader; and since it only took one fault (the leader crashing) to do it, we have to accept our variable is not fault tolerant.

 Broadcast Replication